NSSAC/PhyloGAS/AlternativeMutationalModel/va_delta_v02/README.md

 ----------------

-Sample input file to do next sequence calculations using entropy calculations above:
+Sample input file to do next sequence calculations (operation 2 above) using entropy calculations above:

 ```